Company Culture in Real Estate: The Ultimate Competitive Edge for 2026

 • Leaders ask behavior-based questions during interviews to assess alignment: “Tell me about a time you overcame a challenge without being asked to step up.”

-• Onboarding includes shadowing, peer mentorship, and feedback loops.
+• Onboarding includes shadowing, peer mentorship, and feedback loops, not just a stack of paperwork and a desk assignment.

 How to implement: